tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 This ring is carved with the face of a watchdog.
 When you are ambushed, roll a save.
 If you succeed, the ring growls in warming and you can take a turn during the ambush round.

 **Quirk:** Somnambulist (sleep-walker).

 ---

+#### Fire

+Quick Action

+1/Day

+Made of dragonbone, this ring is always warm to the touch.
+Cast the wizard cantrips [light](../Classes/Wizard.md#light-standard-duration) and [spark](../Classes/Wizard.md#spark) at-will.
+When you use the daily power, a nearby enemy is dazed until the end of its next turn as you create a flaring burst of fire next to it.

+**Quirk:** Believes fire is a tool to be used.

+---